statphysandml/MCMCSimulationLib/doc/basic_features.rst

 - Initialize the simulation class and use it to run and/or evaluate the MCMC simulation.
 The definition of a running parameter, specified by the variables ``running_parameter_kind`` and ``running_parameter`` provides the possibility to execute the same simulation for different values of this parameter, defined by the vector ``rp_intervals``.
-If these variables are omitted, the simulation only runs for the parameters defined when the system was initialized.
-Note that it is not possible to mix these to running modes in the same output directions:
+If these variables are omitted, the simulation only runs for the parameters defined when the system was initialized:

 .. code-block:: c++